 ACHIEVE celebrates students who engage in academically rigorous coursework while maintaining balance in other areas of interest within our schools and community.
-Graduating seniors who achieve the designated criteria and submit a completed application will be recognized as ACHIEVE Award recipients who will wear a special honor cord during the graduation ceremony and will receive the ACHIEVE monetary award.
-Minimum criteria include strong grades in at least 4 AP classes, taken a minimum of two AP Placement Final Exams at the completion of the course, 2 years of extra-curricular involvement, and 50 volunteer hours.
+Graduating seniors who achieve the designated criteria and submit a completed application will be recognized as ACHIEVE Award recipients who wear a special honor cord at the ceremony and will receive the ACHIEVE monetary award.
 Visit www.elkhornfoundation.org for information and the application.